 Who does your photography?

 I do!
 I use my Nikon D3100 camera and a 18-55mm lens.
 I only use Lightroom to edit photographs when it needs lightening (on a dark day, for example) or a little bit of sharpening.
 I was once accused by someone of photoshopping the cut yolk of an egg to look better but I honestly wouldn't know where to start.
+I do love photographing food, and I enjoy creating a story and a mood behind the photos.
+Want to hire me to take some photos for you?
+Find out more here.

 Can I include your photos in a roundup?